spatialnetworks/fulcrum-guide-to-data-collection/04-survey-best-practices.md

 ### Put questions in a positive form <a id="positive"></a>

 Phrasing questions negatively can be confusing and may bias your responses.
 It can be confusing to ask about _what is not_, instead ask about _what is_.
+If you can reduce questions down to a binary "yes or no" question, that makes things even simpler for the collector to understand.

 ### Offer a balanced set of responses <a id="balanced"></a>